fluxcd/flux2-kustomize-helm-example/README.md

 [![e2e](https://github.com/fluxcd/flux2-kustomize-helm-example/workflows/e2e/badge.svg)](https://github.com/fluxcd/flux2-kustomize-helm-example/actions)
 [![license](https://img.shields.io/github/license/fluxcd/flux2-kustomize-helm-example.svg)](https://github.com/fluxcd/flux2-kustomize-helm-example/blob/main/LICENSE)

-For this example we assume a scenario with two clusters: dev and production.
+For this example we assume a scenario with two clusters: dev and staging.
 The end goal is to leverage Flux and Kustomize to manage both clusters while minimizing duplicated declarations.

 We will configure Flux to install, test and upgrade a demo app using